dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/service-invocation-overview.md

 Dapr uses a sidecar architecture.
 To invoke an application using Dapr:
 - You use the `invoke` API on the Dapr instance.
-- The sidecar programming model encourages each application to talk to its own instance of Dapr.
+- Each application communicates with its own instance of Dapr.
 - The Dapr instances discover and communicate with each other.

 ### Service invocation service diagram